-This really requires an advanced supply chain planning solution beyond just basic ERP or a buying report.
+This really requires an advanced inventory planning solution beyond just basic ERP or a buying report.
 A sophisticated inventory tool will step you through this process and connect, or transfer or share the key components of old or existing items with the new items.

 In fact, if it is a pure replacement, it will completely manage the transition so that the stock status and on-hand values are combined with the new items.
 This avoids overstock and ensures service.

 Dan: Yes, these features work great, but they really benefit from your suppliers sharing what they expect, what they have planned and what they are seeing in the market.
 They might see when patterns are moving differently than expected before a single company does.

 Todd: So beyond the ideal option of a ‘replacement function,’ what are the key steps to setting up a New Item?
 What is getting missed today?

 Dan: Todd, let us take you through the 4 main components and tell what really needs to happen.

 Everyone puts a starting forecast in.
 We talked about the need to reach upstream for better information.
 But you need to go beyond that!

 Forecasting Frequency – Some companies who are forecasting 4-Weekly set their New items up to initially update weekly.
 This provides early reaction to sales changes as well as exposure during exception time.
 The nice part is, you can normally try this with a handful of items.